ADLNext/tennis/README.md

 - `mlp_comparison.py`: same as `clf_comparison.py`, but comparing multiple MLPs configs up to 4 hidden layers.

-- `tennis_p2p.ipynb`: another IPython notebook with a brief dataset exploration on the point to point dataset
+- `tennis_p2p.ipynb`: another IPython notebook with a brief dataset exploration on the point to point dataset.

+- `tennis_simulation.ipynb`: a notebook exploring the possibility of modeling a tennis game as a stochastic simulation; the dataset is the same used in the `tennis_p2p.ipynb` notebook.
+WIP.